Are you looking to strengthen your understanding of course content?

 - can commit to a set schedule

 - are enrolled in CAS CH101/102 or PY105

 Single appointments book up quickly prior to exams, so plan ahead!

 ERC Peer Tutors know the challenges of your course because they’ve been through it themselves.

-Peer Tutors are here to help solidify your understanding of core concepts, guide you through challenging problems, and provide personalized study tips.
-You will get the most out of your session if you bring questions and think through what concepts you want to focus on during the appointment.
-Peer Tutors are not professors and do no prepare lesson plans, so please bring questions and practice problems with you.
+Peer Tutors are here to help solidify your understanding of core concepts, to guide you through challenging problems, and to provide personalized study tips.
+You will get the most out of your session by thinking through what concepts you want to focus on and bringing specific questions.
+Peer Tutors are not professors and do not prepare lesson plans, so please bring questions and practice problems with you.

 What does a tutoring appointment look like?

 A tutoring appointment will look different depending on what type of appointment you select and also changes based on what your needs are.
 You can count on the tutor asking you what you want to work on, since you drive the session.
 Peer tutoring is dynamic and collaborative, so your tutor will not only answer some of your questions and explain material, they will also challenge you to engage in the learning process and contribute your thoughts and ideas to the session.

 How do I prepare for my appointment?